Last updated on January 18th, 2022 at 03:36 am

 Additional Read – Is Scoliosis Dangerous?
 Scoliosis Prognosis & Life Expectancy

-Stages of Scoliosis
+Stages of Scoliosis & how to identify scoliosis

 The early signs of scoliosis in children can be difficult to detect.
 With mild curves, symptoms are subtle and easily overlooked.
-It’s often not until the curves become severe than the condition begins to cause pain or difficulty moving.
+It’s often not until the curves become severe that the condition begins to cause pain or difficulty moving.

-- Uneven hemline, pant legs or shirt sleeves
+- Uneven hemline, pant legs, or shirt sleeves

 - Tilted eye line